uwarring82/adv-lab-handbook/handbook/part-3-integrity-labnotes/index.md

 ## Reporting & Mediation

-Questions or concerns about ethical conduct, authorship, or documentation standards can be raised confidentially.
-Escalation pathways and mediation procedures are governed by the [ERB Charter Outline](../../governance/erb-charter-outline.md).
+Questions or concerns about ethical conduct, authorship, or documentation standards can be raised confidentially with the course coordination team or the Studiendekan.
+They will involve the appropriate faculty or university ombudsperson channels when formal mediation is required.